-- a) Traffic law enforcement officer shall not make false reports, either oral or written; - b) Traffic law enforcement officer shall not wilfully or knowingly depart from the truth in any manner, including giving testimony about official duties.
+- a) Employees shall not make false reports, either oral or written. - b) Employees shall not wilfully or knowingly depart from the truth in any manner, including giving testimony about official duties a) No person other than an officer or authorised member of staff, a detainee, or persons on authorised official business, are permitted to ride in traffic law enforcement authority vehicles.